wellsiau-dc-summit-25/COP401/README.md

 ### Installation

-1. Fork this repository into your own GitHub.
+1. Create new repository from this template on GitHub

-2. Clone the repository:
+2. Clone the new repository:

 ```bash
 git clone https://github.com/your-org/your-repo.git